First Families of Virginia

-English heritage, second sons
+British heritage, second sons

 Mann Page II of Rosewell, painted by John Wollaston.
-The Rosewell plantation was called one of the finest homes in colonial America and built of brick imported from England.
+The Rosewell plantation was called one of the "finest homes in colonial America" and built of bricks imported from England (Great Britain).

-The English colonists who eventually became the First Families emigrated to the new Colony of Virginia.
-Their migration took place from the settlement of Jamestown through the English Civil War and English Interregnum period (1642–1660).
-Some royalists left England on the accession to power of Oliver Cromwell and his Parliament.
+The English colonists, later on the British colonists, who eventually became the First Families who had emigrated to the new Colony of Virginia, of the Thirteen Colonies.
+Their emigration took place from the settlement of Jamestown through the English Civil War and English Interregnum period (1642–1660).
+Some royalists had left England on the accession to power of Oliver Cromwell and his Roundheads.
 Because most of Virginia's leading families recognized Charles II as King following the execution of Charles I in 1649, Charles II reputedly called Virginia his "Old Dominion" – a nickname that endures today.
-The affinity of many early Virginia settlers for the Crown led to the term "distressed Cavaliers", often applied to the Virginia slavocracy.
+The affinity of many early Virginia white settlers for the British Crown led to the term "distressed Cavaliers", often applied to the Virginia slavocracy.
 Some Cavaliers who served under King Charles I fled to Virginia.
 FFVs often refer to Virginia as "Cavalier Country".
 These men were offered land or other rewards by King Charles II, but most who had settled in Virginia stayed in Virginia.

-Many such early settlers in Virginia were called Second Sons.
+Many such early white settlers in Virginia were called Second Sons.
 Primogeniture favored the first sons' inheriting lands and titles in England.
 Second or third sons went out to the colonies to make their fortune, or entered the military and the clergy.
 Tidewater Virginia evolved as a society descended from second or third sons of Englishmen who inherited land grants or land in Virginia.
-They formed part of what became the Southern elite in Colonial America.
+They formed part of what became the Southern colonial elite in Colonial America.